 - As the can or jar is opened, notice whether there is an inrush or an outrush of air.
-Spoilage is indicated when the air rushes out of the liquid squirts.
+Spoilage is indicated when the air rushes out or the liquid squirts.

 - Smell the contents at once.
 The odor should be characteristic of the food.
 An "off" odor probably means spoilage.

-To discard low acid foods, remove the jar lid.
-Then place the jar, its contents, and the loose lid in the hot water and add enough water to cover the jar.
-Boil all times for 30 minutes.
-Cook and discard contents in garbage can or garbage disposal.
+To discard low-acid foods, remove the jar lid.
+Then place the jar, its contents and the loose lid in hot water and add enough water to cover the jar.
+Boil all items for 30 minutes.
+Cool and discard contents in garbage can or garbage disposal.
 This will prevent accidental poisoning.